stadt-karlsruhe/open-data-dashboard/docs/cicd-testing/testing.en.md

 npx cypress open
 ```

-Once the dashboard is up and running, select E2E Testing, and then a browser of your choice.
+Once the dashboard is up and running, select E2E Testing and a browser of your choice.
 All of the tests are contained within spec.*.cy.ts files,
 which can be executed right from the dashboard.

-For further information on the Cypress app, see [here](https://docs.cypress.io/guides/core-concepts/cypress-app#__docusaurus_skipToContent_fallback)
+For further information on the Cypress app, see the [Cypress documentation](https://docs.cypress.io/guides/core-concepts/cypress-app#__docusaurus_skipToContent_fallback)